About this taught graduate course

-This MA is ideal for you if you wish to develop your abilities as an educational leader or manager.
-The course offers a multi-pronged approach, which enables the development of an academic career route as well as research-informed professional practice.
+To maximise your learning potential, you will receive individualised attention and the flexibility to select from a wide range of modules.
+The programme is research driven but with a strong focus on professional practice, making it suitable for establishing an academic career or pursuing middle and senior leadership roles in education organisations.
 At the end of the course, we anticipate that you will have developed reflective and critical capabilities, providing you with a sound basis for your next career move, alongside the necessary knowledge and skills to respond to a variety of educational leadership challenges within your organisation.

 Skills from this degree